Creatiwity/witycms-doc/teams.md

 # Teams

-Team application offers the possibility to create some profiles with personal information about your team.
+The "**Team**" application allows you the possibility to create some profiles with personal information about your team.

 ## List